Fort Lee (military base): World War I

 In June 1917, building began and within sixty days some 14,000 men were on the installation.
 The post was home to the 155th Depot Brigade.
 The role of depot brigades was to receive recruits and draftees, then organize them and provide them with uniforms, equipment and initial military training.
 Depot brigades also received soldiers returning home at the end of the war and carried out their mustering out and discharges.
+When construction work ended, there were accommodations for 60,335 men.